 Prohibition in Washington State seemed to have a bright future.
 Residents had long supported temperance.
 They had adopted statewide prohibition in 1916.
 This was before National Prohibition (1920-1933).
 But many residents weren’t going to let others stop them from enjoying a drink.

-Important in helping meet the demand for alcohol was Roy Olmstead.
+Helping meet the demand for alcohol was Roy Olmstead.
 He had joined the Seattle Police Department in 1907.
 From there he quickly rose to become sergeant in 1910.

 He chartered a fleet of vessels and owned a fleet of vehicles.
 He even bought a farm to store the liquor.
-Before long, Roy Olmstead’s organization was delivering 200 cases of Canadian liquor to the Seattle area daily.
+Before long, Roy Olmstead’s business was bringing 200 cases of Canadian liquor to the Seattle area daily.
 He was grossing about $200,000 a month.
 That would be about $2,400,000 today.

 Prohibition Caused Serious Problems

-Washington voters first repealed state prohibition in 1932.
+WA voters first repealed state prohibition in 1932.
 Then they ratified Repeal at the national level.

-Mayers, G. The Ku Klux Klan in Bellingham, 1900-1935.
+- Mayers, G. The Ku Klux Klan in Bellingham, 1900-1935.
 (The KKK was a major defender of prohibition.)

 - Moore, S. Bootleggers and Borders.
-Lincoln: U Neb Press.